 Sexual fantasies of rape are not as empowering as cultures of equality and acts of self-defense.
 As Iris Young wrote, “We have to learn to feel entitled to occupy space, to defend ourselves.”17 When all girls and women are able to fully embody empowerment, I imagine a lot fewer women will find sexual fantasies of rape arousing.

-Questions to ponder: How has your history of sexual abuse impacted the content of your sexual fantasies?
+Questions to ponder: How has your history of sexual trauma impacted the content of your sexual fantasies?
 What role do your sexual fantasies play in arousal?

 (This post is a revised version of an earlier essay titled “Why do women have sexual fantasies of rape?”)